intuit/proof/packages/config/README.md

 {
   gridOptions: {
     remote: {
-      url: 'sauce.proof.com',
+      host: 'sauce.proof.com',
-      apiKey: 'foo-bar'
+      protocol: 'https',
+      port: 443,
+      path: '/v1',
+      queryParams: { apikey: process.env['SAUCE_API_KEY'] }
     }
   }
 }
 ```

-This will set the remote grid to use `sauce.proof.com` and the API key `foo-bar`. *Note* these options will only apply if you're running the tests under this grid type.
+This will set the remote grid to use `sauce.proof.com` and the API key `foo-bar`. _Note_ these options will only apply if you're running the tests under this grid type.
 If running proofs locally (using the local-grid), these options won't be added.